About This Walk

 Tui – Private transport to Porrnino – Redondela (16 Km)

-On arrival in Tui you will have a private transfer to Porrnino where you can then walk to Redondela.
+You will have a private transfer from Tui to Porrnino where you can then walk to Redondela.
 In this stage you will pass through different villages with their chapels, many of them in Romanesque style, such as the chapel of Santa Maria, Santa Eulalia de Mos or Santiaguiño de Antas.
 Before arriving in Redondela we have a nice view of the coast and the bridge, Puente de Rande that was built to cross the estuary of Vigo.
 This area is well-known for its tasty oysters and seafood.

 From Redondela to Pontevedra (20 Km)